wp-plugins/add-meta-tags/readme.txt

 = 2.8.9 =

-A WPML language configuration file has been added.
+NOTE: A WPML language configuration file has been added.
 Please re-check your WPML and Polylang configuration after upgrading.

 == Changelog ==